ProsperousHeart/cheatsheets/Tools/git.md

 PS - there are other options you can do with this.
 Be sure to checkout documentation.

+## How Do I Know What Branches I Currently Have?

+Just run: `git branch`

+## How Do I Move Between Branches?

+Just run: `git checkout BRANCHNAME`

 ## How Do I Push My New Branch To GitHub?

 Run this command:  `git push -u REMOTENAME BRANCHNAME`